This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 You might have some 3rd-party plugins or apps on your computer that can be causing issues with the Finder and result in it becoming unresponsive.

-If the first two fixes above did not help you resolve the issue, you can search for these troublesome 3rd-party programs.
+If the first two fixes above did not help you resolve the issue, you can search for these troublesome 3rd-party apps.

-The first thing you will want to do is make sure that all of the apps you have installed on your computer are updated to their latest versions.
-The newer versions of macOS, including Big Sur and Catalina, are only compatible with 64-bit apps.
+The first thing you will want to do is make sure that all of the apps you have installed on your Mac are updated to their latest versions.
+The newer versions of macOS, including Monterey, Big Sur and Catalina, are only compatible with 64-bit apps.

 So if you have any 32-bit apps on your computer, this can cause problems with the Finder when you attempt to open them.